curl/everything-curl/cmdline/urls/path.md

 # Path

 Every URL contains a path.
 If there is none given, `/` is implied.
-For example when you use just the host name like in:
+For example when you use just the hostname like in:

     curl https://example.com